 Christine combines her scientific training and research background with her expertise in patent law to provide her clients with expert intellectual property (IP) advice.

-A patent expert at AJ Park since 1997, Christine is a member of the firm’s chembio patents team, working with clients in the chemical, biotechnology, pharmaceutical, dairy and food industries.
+Christine is a member of the firm’s chembio patents team, working with clients in the chemical, biotechnology, pharmaceutical, dairy and food industries.
 Her specialist areas include nutrition, animal vaccines and nutraceuticals.

 Christine’s role sees her involved in drafting, filing and prosecuting patent applications for her clients.
 She also advises on validity and infringement issues as well patent filing strategy.
 Among her New Zealand clients are Crown Research Institutes, universities, biotech firms and food companies, while her overseas clients include major pharmaceutical and biotech companies.